 Days 2, 3 and 4

-The iconic walled town, surrounded by the Adriatic sea.
+The iconic walled village and home to the famous Diocletian's Palace at the edge of the sparkling Adriatic sea.
 That's where we're heading on day 2, but first we're going to spice up our second day together with a visit to the incredible Plitvice National Park!
 This must-see park is home to some of the most amazing natural waterfall formations imaginable with water cascading in every direction off the cliffs.
 We'll have a local guide join us here to give us a unique insider's perspective of the large park - bring your cameras.
-After a few hours at the park we'll continue our way down to the coast to our first medieval home of the trip, the coastal town of Zadar.
+After a few hours at the park we'll continue our way down to the coast to our first medieval home of the trip, the coastal city of Split.

 While we won't be staying overnight here at Plitvice Park, it is something that we'll spend a good chunk of the afternoon of day 2 checking out - and something you'll never forget!
 A UNESCO World Heritage Site, Plitvice National Park is most famous for its 16 lakes which cascade into one another over stunning waterfalls in every direction.
 All of this is set in a densely treed karst-mountain area of the country, which completes the surreal sight.
 We'll spend a few hours here together with an expert local guide who's with us to ensure we get into the most beautiful corners of the park.